sun-byte/aws-bootstrap/README.md

 # aws-bootstrap
-The good parts of AWS
+The good parts of AWS.
+Following the steps in books.
+Init a service with AWS.